alejus27/ServerGo_Challenge/README.md

 # ServerGo_Challenge

-Go TCP server to transfer files between clients.
+Go TCP server to manage files between clients.

 The clients can subscribe to channels to send and receive files through CLI.